Data Warehouse vs Data Lake (2026)

 -- Returns in 5-30 seconds depending on file count and size

-Same SQL, two very different execution graphs.
+Same SQL, different execution graphs.
 The warehouse owns the storage layout, so its planner already knows cardinalities, column stats, and which micro-partitions to skip.
 The lake planner starts from folder names and manifest files, then pushes filters down to whatever Parquet it can reach.
 That gap shows up on every dashboard that waits more than two seconds.

 Delta Lake (Databricks)